 Hello there!
 My name is Katie and I would like to welcome you to my blog, Living Behind A Smile!
-A little bit about me: I am 32 years old and currently live in Georgia.
+A little bit about me: I am 36 years old and currently live in Georgia.
 Originally, I am from Michigan (Go Green!) but made the south my home in 2014.
 I have also spent time in Ohio, Virginia and Indiana.
-I love my family, animals (especially dogs), anything to do with the Michigan State Spartans and Atlanta Braves, Disney World and the gym.
-I prefer older television shows (especially Saved By the Bell, Boy Meets World and the Golden Girls) to the reality-crazed world we live in today but I also never miss an episode of the Bachelor/ette series or MTV's The Challenge.
+I love my family, animals (some have referred to me as the dog whisperer), anything to do with the Michigan State Spartans and Atlanta Braves, Disney World, music/concerts and my brand new Peloton bike.
+I prefer older sit-coms (especially Saved By the Bell, Boy Meets World, the Golden Girls and Gilmore Girls) to the reality-crazed world we live in today but I also never miss an episode of MTV's The Challenge.

-I have always had a difficult time opening up to people so the idea of starting a blog and putting my life story out there for everyone to see is a little nerve racking and something I never thought I would do.
-However, it’s also exciting to me.
-I have gotten to a point in my life where I am tired of pretending that everything is okay all of the time.
-Everyone has a story and I'm ready to share mine - the good, the bad and the ugly.
+I have always had a difficult time opening up and being vulnerable so the idea of starting a blog and putting my life story out there for everyone to see is a little nerve racking and something I never thought I would do.
+However, there is also a part of me that is excited by it.
+I have gotten to the point in my life where I am tired of pretending that everything is okay all of the time but I am also at a point where I'm ready to put in the work to become a better version of myself - both mentally and physically.
+Everyone has a story and I'm ready to share mine - the good, bad and the ugly.

-Unfortunately, my weight struggle was not the only issue I dealt with as a child.
+Unfortunately, my obesity was not the only struggle I dealt with as a child.
 When I was growing up, I was sexually molested for seven years by a former family member.
-While it certainly is difficult to admit and open up about, I am tired of being a victim and not being able to enjoy my life.
-I am ready to become a survivor and share my story in hopes of helping me move on as well as others who have gone through something similar.
+While it certainly is difficult to admit and open up about, I am ready to share my story in hopes of helping me move on as well as help others who have gone through something similar.